BDC Hamburger Icon

 SIP trunking pros

-1. Access to cloud-exclusive features: SIP trunking enables the use of SIP analytics, depending on the provider.
-These features can include call-quality metrics, call tracking and call screening.
-This information can be invaluable.
-For example, customers have come to expect near-immediate responses to complaints and questions.
-They may become frustrated if they reach out to a business and can’t get in touch right away.
-Anticipating customer needs is an essential part of any effective customer service strategy.
-Data on how well your team responds to phone calls will allow you to anticipate those needs more effectively and avoid missed or dropped customer calls.
+• SIP trunking lets you access cloud-exclusive features.
+Depending on your provider, you may be able to access SIP analytics features, including call-quality metrics, call tracking and call screening.
+These all provide invaluable information.
+For example, customers expect near-immediate responses to complaints and questions.
+They may become frustrated if they contact a business and don’t receive a quick resolution.
+SIP analytics can provide data on how well your team responds to phone calls — allowing you to better anticipate customer needs and avoid missed or dropped calls.

-1. Lower operating costs: Once installed, SIP trunking can significantly reduce the cost of a business phone system.
+• It can lower operating costs.
+Once installed, SIP trunking can significantly reduce business phone system costs.
 The price of a SIP trunk is typically lower than that of a comparable analog phone line.
-SIP trunking can provide other savings by reducing the cost of long-distance and international calls, toll-free numbers, and additional monthly charges.
-These savings are often significant.
-Lumen Technologies estimates that companies can save up to 65% with SIP trunking, an average of $39,000 every year.
+SIP trunking can provide additional savings by reducing the cost of long-distance and international calls, toll-free numbers, and additional monthly charges.

-1. High scalability: Virtual phone systems are often very easy to expand.
-If your business needs additional lines or toll-free numbers, you may be able to contact your SIP trunk provider and upgrade right away without getting new hardware.
-This can be a major benefit for businesses that grow quickly or have unpredictable phone system needs.
-Your phone system can scale up or down as your requirements change, allowing you to instantly provide numbers to new employees or cut phone system costs when existing lines are no longer needed.
+• SIP trunking is highly scalable.
+Virtual phone systems are often very easy to expand.
+If your business needs a multiline phone system or toll-free numbers, you may be able to contact your SIP trunk provider and upgrade immediately without purchasing new hardware.
+This scalability can be a significant benefit for growing businesses or those with unpredictable phone system needs.
+Your phone system can scale up or down as necessary.
+This allows you to provide numbers to new employees instantly or cut phone system costs when existing lines are no longer needed.

-1. Improved call quality: SIP trunk-based phone systems offer better audio than analog versions.
-These systems ensure all calls have the bandwidth they need to deliver extremely clear audio, helping to prevent echoes, static and dropped calls.
-High-quality audio can be a significant trust signal.
+• It improves call quality.
+SIP trunk-based phone systems offer better audio than analog versions.
+These systems ensure all calls have the bandwidth they need to deliver extremely clear audio — helping prevent echoes, static and dropped calls.
 When the voice of a sales rep or customer service team member comes through clearly, customers may view them as more professional or reliable.
 In addition to making your team easier to understand, better call quality can make them appear more trustworthy.

 SIP trunking cons

-1. Unique maintenance requirements: SIP trunk-based phone systems are not immune to failure or error like analog phone systems.
+• It has unique maintenance requirements.
+SIP trunk-based phone systems are not immune to failure or errors.
 If your SIP trunking phone system isn’t working as expected (or at all), you may have to reach out to the provider.
-With the right knowledge, SIP trunking end users often can troubleshoot basic problems independently.
-For example, an IP phone that can’t connect to the SIP server may experience frequent issues with call connectivity.
-Your IT team may know to check the configuration of your firewall before reaching out to the SIP provider.
+It’s also essential for your internal IT team to learn how to troubleshoot basic issues.
+For instance, if an IP phone has trouble connecting to the SIP server, it may experience frequent call connectivity issues.
+Before reaching out to the SIP provider, your IT team should know how to check and adjust the firewall configuration.

 Did You Know?Did you know

 Your SIP trunking provider will significantly impact your business’s SIP trunking benefits.
-Research providers before investing in a SIP trunking upgrade to ensure your choice offers the services and resources you need.
+Research providers before investing in a SIP trunk upgrade to ensure your choice offers the services and resources you need.

 When you’re choosing a business phone system with SIP trunking, look for a provider that offers these key benefits: